happybono/SonataSmooth/README.md

 -	Stores data as high-precision double values for accurate processing.
 -	Implements multiple noise reduction algorithms: Rectangular Mean, Weighted Median, Binomial Average, Savitzky-Golay, and Gaussian filters.
 -	Utilizes parallel processing (PLINQ) for efficient computation on large datasets.
--	Calculates binomial coefficients using Pascal’s Triangle for weighted filters.
+-	Calculates binomial coefficients using Pascal's Triangle for weighted filters.
 -	Displays processed results in a separate output list for further use.

 ### User Interface and Interaction